Princess Feodora of Saxe-Meiningen

-Princess Feodora of Saxe-Meiningen (Feodora Viktoria Auguste Marie Marianne; 12 May 1879 – 26 August 1945) was born at Potsdam, the only child of Bernhard III, Duke of Saxe-Meiningen, and his wife, Princess Charlotte of Prussia (the eldest daughter of Frederick III, German Emperor, and Victoria, Princess Royal).
-Feodora was the first great-grandchild of both Queen Victoria of Great Britain and Emperor William I of Germany.
+Princess Feodora of Saxe-Meiningen (Feodora Viktoria Auguste Marie Marianne; 12 May 1879 – 26 August 1945) was born at Potsdam, the only child of Bernhard III, Duke of Saxe-Meiningen and Duchess Charlotte (the eldest daughter of Emperor Friedrich III of Germany and Empress Victoria).
+Feodora was the first great-grandchild of both William I, German Emperor and Queen Victoria of the United Kingdom.

 Early life

 Princess Feodora was born on 12 May 1879 as the only child of Bernhard, Hereditary Prince of Saxe-Meiningen, and his wife Princess Charlotte of Prussia, herself the eldest daughter of German Crown Prince Frederick William and Crown Princess Victoria.
 The new baby was the first grandchild of the Crown Prince and Princess, and through her mother was also the first great-grandchild of the British Queen Victoria.

 Charlotte, who loved to socialize, had hated being pregnant, believing that it limited her activities.
 Preferring to return to enjoying social life in Berlin, she declared after Feodora's birth that she would have no further children, dismaying her mother, Crown Princess Victoria.
 It was unusual to be an only child in European royal families, and Feodora likely endured a lonely childhood.
 Charlotte loved to travel, and often left her daughter with Vicky at Friedrichshof, whom she viewed as the source of a convenient nursery.
 The Crown Princess, for her part, loved having the chance to spend time with her eldest granddaughter.
 Describing Feodora on one visit, she wrote that "she is really a good little child, & far easier to manage than her Mama".

 Victoria, who became German empress in 1888, perceived a deficit in Feodora's upbringing and gradually became concerned about the girl's physical appearance and mental development, describing the thirteen-year-old as possessing "sharp pinched features" and an unusually short stature.
 Feodora also cared little for her studies, preferring instead to discuss fashion.
 Her grandmother, who placed a high value on education, blamed insufficient parental guidance for the girl's lack of studiousness, commenting that the "atmosphere of her home is not the best for a child of her age...
 With Charlotte for an example, what else can one expect...
 Her parents are rarely ever at home or together...
 She hardly knows what home life is!"